Credit Union Board of Director’s Lexicon

 Bank Identification Number (BIN)

 Bank Identification Number (acronym).
 An international Bank Identification Number is assigned to each card processor and card issuing institution.
-The BIN is the first six digits for the 16-digit card number.
-The Credit Union currently owns three BINs.
+Traditionally, the first six digits for the 16-digit card number.
+In July 2021, Visa will begin the process of converting to 8-digit BINs.
+The Credit Union will own 4 8-digit BINs.